 - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within (7) days of having been requested to do so by (3) members of the committee [or the sub-committee], any (3) members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee [or a sub-committee].
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d Urgent Business If a matter is deemed "urgent" and if outside scheduled committee meetings or Full Council and with the consent of the Chairman of the Council and the Chairman of the relevant Committee or Vice Chairman, it can be agreed by the use of an Urgent Consultation Panel.
+The Panel will consist of the Chairman, the Vice Chairman, and Chairmen of committees.
+All decisions agreed by the panel will be reported to Full Council or the appropriate standing committee at the earliest opportunity.